Tyrrrz/Tyrrrz.me/data/blog/conditional-content-presenting-via-wpf-contentpresenter/index.md

 Note how using triggers gives us more flexibility — we don't need to use converters in order to turn `IsMultiselect` into an instance of `Visibility`, we just bind to it directly.

-Using this approach we're also not leaving any unnecessary mess in the visual tree because we're changing the actual content instead of just hiding it.
+Using this approach, we're also not leaving any unnecessary mess in the visual tree because we're changing the actual content instead of just hiding it.